-The government comprises the central government and the local governments.
+The government comprises the central government, the local governments and the national pension.
 The central government includes the Presidential Office, the five branches (Executive, Legislative, Judicial, Examination and Control Yuans), the ministries and councils, and the agencies or schools under them.
 The local governments include the Municipal Governments, layers of district governments, and the councils, agencies or schools under them.